Metal Printed Parts

 3D Metal Printed Parts Industries

 Owens Industries supports engineers, OEMs and manufacturers working in sectors where failure is not an option.
-Our printed parts serve demanding applications in aerospace, defense, energy and beyond.
+We machine high-tolerance additive-manufactured parts for demanding applications in aerospace, defense, energy and beyond.
 Whether you need corrosion-resistant tooling, high-temperature housings or precision flight components, we deliver parts built to perform under pressure.

 Industries Served